Helping Clients Build Welcoming Workplaces: Benefits That Better Support Black Employees

 Retirement savings and assets

 Another factor affecting Black Americans’ retirement income is Social Security benefits.
 Because this income is calculated using factors like lifetime earnings, Black retirees often receive less than their white peers.
-This can negatively impact them, considering that Social Security is the only source of income for one-third of Black Americans (compared to just 18% of white people in the U.S.).
+This can negatively impact them, considering that of Social Security beneficiaries age 65 and older, 37% of men and 42% of women receive over half their income from the benefit.

-In addition to funds in retirement savings accounts and Social Security income, homes can be one of the most valuable assets for someone to have in their golden years.
-Unfortunately, U.S. Census Bureau data shows that the gap between Black and White homeownership rates was wider in 2022 than in 1960.
+In addition to funds in retirement savings accounts and Social Security income, homes can be one of the most valuable assets for people in their golden years.
+Unfortunately, according to the National League of Cities, Black Americans’ home ownership rate is 46%, compared to 76% for white Americans.

 Job loss